 Candidate recognition: Certification is recorded in the Society's database and is viewable online in Find a Member.

-Required references: Canadian Officials Manual and ILS Competition Rule Book (download the latter at lifesavingnb.ca).
+Required references: Canadian Officials Manual and ILS Competition Rule Book (download the latter from the Rules & Regulations section of the International Life Saving Federation website: www.ilsf.org).